k-butz/c8y-certificate-cli/README.md

 The tool comes with following sub-commands:

-* `registerUsingPassword`: Allowing to provide user-credentials that will be used for automatic device-registration:
+* `registerUsingPassword` allowing to provide user-credentials (which will be used for automatic device-registration):

 ```
 ./c8y-get-certificate-from-ca registerUsingPassword \